ricardoliveira5ro/PathwayAPI/README.md

 #### 🔐 Authentication / Authorization

-Each endpoint requires previous authentication based on bearer token.
-This token can be obtained after sign up and/or login as returned header.
+Each endpoint requires prior authentication based on bearer token.
+This token can be obtained after signing up and/or logging in as returned header.
 The token has 30 days expiration date.

 **POST** /signup
 ```